devng/star-sudoku/README.md

 1. System requirements
 ----------------------

-Star SUDOKU is written in JAVA programming language, this means that it can be run on any Operating System which has JAVA Runtime Environment (JRE).
+StarSUDOKU is written in JAVA programming language, this means that it can be run on any Operating System which has JAVA Runtime Environment (JRE).

 You need JRE 1.7.0 (also know as JRE 7) or above.
 You can download JRE for free at www.java.com

-2. How to build Star SUDOKU
+2. How to build StarSUDOKU
 ---------------------------
-If you want to build Star SUDOKU on your local machine you need to install the Java Development Kit (JDK).
+If you want to build StarSUDOKU on your local machine you need to install the Java Development Kit (JDK).
 You need JDK 1.7.0 or above.

-Star SUDOKU uses the Gradle build system, you can build the project locally just by typing the following in the console:
+StarSUDOKU uses the Gradle build system, you can build the project locally just by typing the following in the console:

 ```
 ./gradlew build